iamez/nginx-scan-block/README.md

 -- Replace 'x.x.x.x' with the specific IP address you're interested in SELECT * FROM nginx_offenders WHERE ip = 'x.x.x.x' ORDER BY last_seen_time DESC;

+-- Show all
-sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders;"
+SELECT * FROM nginx_offenders;

-Browse IPs with scanned flag set to 1: sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE scanned = 1;"
+--Browse IPs with scanned flag set to 1:
+SELECT * FROM nginx_offenders WHERE scanned = 1;

-Browse IPs with iptables_blocked flag set to 1: sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE iptables_blocked = 1;"
+--Browse IPs with iptables_blocked flag set to 1:
+SELECT * FROM nginx_offenders WHERE iptables_blocked = 1;

-Browse IPs marked as potential threats: sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE potential_threat = 1;"
+--Browse IPs marked as potential threats:
+SELECT * FROM nginx_offenders WHERE potential_threat = 1;

-Search for a specific IP:
+--Search for a specific IP:
-sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE ip = 'your_target_ip';"
+SELECT * FROM nginx_offenders WHERE ip = 'your_target_ip';

-Sort IPs by last seen time (recent first): sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders ORDER BY last_seen_time DESC;"
+--Sort IPs by last seen time (recent first):
+SELECT * FROM nginx_offenders ORDER BY last_seen_time DESC;

-Sort IPs by seen count (high to low): sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders ORDER BY seen_count DESC;"
+--Sort IPs by seen count (high to low):
+SELECT * FROM nginx_offenders ORDER BY seen_count DESC;

-Filter IPs based on a threshold seen count (e.g., 10): sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE seen_count >= 10;"
+--Filter IPs based on a threshold seen count (e.g., 10):
+SELECT * FROM nginx_offenders WHERE seen_count >= 10;

-Count of IPs with non-null scan_results: sqlite3 nginx_ips.db "SELECT COUNT(*) FROM nmap_info WHERE scan_results IS NOT NULL;"
+--Count of IPs with non-null scan_results:
+SELECT COUNT(*) FROM nmap_info WHERE scan_results IS NOT NULL;

-Count of IPs with scanned flag set to 1: sqlite3 nginx_ips.db "SELECT COUNT(*) FROM nmap_info WHERE scanned = 1;"
+--Count of IPs with scanned flag set to 1:
+SELECT COUNT(*) FROM nmap_info WHERE scanned = 1;

-Count of distinct IPs in nmap_info: sqlite3 nginx_ips.db "SELECT COUNT(DISTINCT ip) FROM nmap_info;"
+--Count of distinct IPs in nmap_info:
+SELECT COUNT(DISTINCT ip) FROM nmap_info;

-List distinct IPs in nmap_info: sqlite3 nginx_ips.db "SELECT DISTINCT ip FROM nmap_info;"
+--List distinct IPs in nmap_info:
+SELECT DISTINCT ip FROM nmap_info;

+--To get the Nmap info for a specific IP address from the nmap_info table, you can use the following SQLite command:
+SELECT * FROM nmap_info WHERE ip = 'your_target_ip';

+--If you only want to see the scan_results for a specific IP, you can modify the query as follows:
+SELECT scan_results FROM nmap_info WHERE ip = 'your_target_ip';

 ```